• Skip to main content

 Planning and writing a novel is a complicated process. it’s easy to find yourself in a hopeless jumble when you are not organized or disciplined.

-Examples of Foreshadowing -How to Foreshadow events
+Examples of Foreshadowing -How to Foreshadow Events

-In the course of plotting your novel, focus on foreshadowing the novel’s key events.
+While plotting your novel, focus on foreshadowing the novel’s key events.

 Examples of Foreshadowing